jaredpalmer/backpack/README.md

 # Backpack

-Webpack for backend apps, without te fuss.
+Webpack for backend apps, without the fuss.

 ## How to use